Cost-Effective Solution Provides In-Building Coverage for Public Safety Bands +4G LTE Cell Frequencies

 - All battery, component system, and repeater equipment must be enclosed in NEMA-4 or NEMA-3R to ward off lethal elements including fire and water.

 While safety is of course a major benefit of signal boosters, clear communication is important no matter the situation.
-Installed simultaneously, the Guardian3 QR and the Force 5 2.0 will allow those using wireless devices to access their respective networks throughout the building.
+Installed simultaneously, for example the GuardianA Class A or Guardian4 Class B, and the Force5 2.0 will allow those using wireless devices to access their respective networks throughout the building.
 These signal-boosting systems help to enhance the way emergency responders and the public communicate.

 Cellular vs. Public Safety Band Signal Boosters.